karimkhattaby/Leetcode/README.md

 Each folder is also divided into questions categories (i.e. Trees, Graphs, etc).
 More categories will be added as I solve more questions.

 ## Problems
 Here's a table with all questions available in this repo for easy access.
-The table will be updated every time I upload a new solution.<br><br>
+The table will be updated every time I commit a new solution.<br><br>
-The table currently includes 18 problems.
+The repo currently includes 19 problems.

 | ID | Problem Name | Difficulty | Problem Link | Solution Link |
 | :---: | :-----------: | :---: | :---: | :---: |